 Leading the digital workplace

 Leaders will be thinking about digital transformation of the organization as a whole.
-Plus, with the help of solutions such as the Vantiq high-productivity application platform, businesses can find a solution that can help them move with the times.
 As technology doesn’t look like it is going anywhere anytime soon, we might as well use it to our advantage.
 We all have to start somewhere.

 The digital workplace programme will be one key part of this wider digital transformation.
 For some organizations it is the starting point of an “inside out” transformation in which revolutionizing the way the company operates internally is critical to underpin wider transformation of the customer relationship and potentially the business model.